sanskrit/raw_etexts_english/blogs/manasataramgini/2009-07-31_further-considerations-on-the-pashupata-system.md

 +++
-title = "Further considerations on the pAshupataxa0system"
+title = "Further considerations on the pAshupata system"

 +++
 Though it is at the foundation of all the shaiva systems that survive to